-On the estate where pretend owls outnumber the human population by two to one, a woman was tending her plastic window boxes.
-She wore gold rimmed reactolites, pink marigold gloves, flip-flops and a grey fleece jacket and trouser combination.
-Her patio of pink stone flags with electric cabling running through the joints, is decorated with an assortment of garden ornamentation; a gnome riding on a snail’s shell, a pair of disembodied hands holding a small bird with a solar panel in its back and a lamp in its chest, a hedgehog riding a tractor etc. The poodle startled the sparrows from the beech hedge and made me jump.
-I nearly tripped over the top half of a woman with no arms.
+On the estate where pretend owls outnumber the human population by two to one, a woman tends her plastic window boxes.
+She wears gold-rimmed Reactolites, pink marigold gloves, flip-flops and a grey fleece jacket and trouser combination.
+Her patio of pink stone flags with electric cabling running through the joints, is decorated with an assortment of garden ornamentation: a gnome riding on a snail’s shell, a pair of disembodied hands holding a small bird with a solar panel in its back and a lamp in its chest, a hedgehog riding a tractor.
+A poodle startles the sparrows from the beech hedge. it makes me jump and I nearly trip over the statue of the top half of a woman with no arms.

 11.45am: A man with mashed potato and lamb mince down the front of his shirt opens his window to offer me directions but I’m not lost.
 Next door, a woman with a Summer Wine perm and a grey cardigan answers her door.
 Her mouth is full and there’s quite a large piece of flaky pastry stuck to her cheek, “Hankfs Flhuff”, she says, as I hand her her parcel.

 At the house that always smells of dog piss and stale cigarettes, an old man opens the window to take his mail.
 “You’re looking very smart in your uniform today, sir”, he says, “Good for you, sir.
 Good for you.”

 I cross the rec’, adding another trail of footprints in the dew.
 A woman in a pink fleece jacket throws a blue ball with an orange launcher for her Jack Russell terrier, Muff, to fetch.